 Arthur Joseph Cobbold, 10, born Ipswich.

 James’s mother, Ellen Jane Cobbold (nee Tye), died 1907, Ipswich.

-James is also remembered on Holy Trinity church memorial.
+James is also remembered on the war memorial at Holy Trinity Church, Ipswich.

 Suffolk Regiment, 2nd Battalion: